brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-03.md

 enough love to perform this magic, but the blessing of the Goddess to harness that magic to achieve a specific purpose.
 If Harry hadn't the intuition to use that magic, he might just as easily have killed them both.
 Or perhaps just you.
-That sort of magic tends to get vengeful when interrupted."*
+That sort of magic tends to get vengeful when interrupted."\[^65-6]

 "Can the boy fix him?" he asked, not bothered by his potential near-death.
 The Dark Lord smirked.